tsnellgrove/dark_castle2/castle_to_do2.md

 			- updated read and examine ifel to read first from descript_updates_dict
 			- updated "-base" description updates in 'push' and 'trigger'
 			- changed description_updates() (hedgehog description updates called from trigger & timer) to write to descript_updates_dict
+			- description_dict load and timer moved to interpreter_txt; not fully functional!

 To Dos: